Message from the President

 Upon the death of Mrs. Borenstein, the chaverot of her group changed their name to WIZO Helen Borenstein to honor her memory.
 WIZO grew with new groups and new names, and a WIZO EXECUTIVE was created in 1986, and Joyce Bassan was the first elected Executive President of WIZO Panama.

 WIZO has become a significant and relevant force in the life of the Jewish community in Panama and provides a structure in which Jewish women of all generations work together for the State of Israel.

 Part of WIZO’s work is to involve the students of the Jewish Schools.
-At Bat Mitzvah age a first introduction about WIZO is giving in their Bat Mitzvah ceremony program where the Executive President makes a speech and gives the Benot Mitzvah a pin with the WIZO insignia together with the name of their school.
-In the last three years of High School WIZO works and with the girls through activities and meetings, At the High School Graduation Ceremony in both Jewish schools, the Helen Borenstein Medal of Leadership is bestowed upon the graduate who showed outstanding work within WIZO objectives during her High School years.
-As a result of this training WIZO NOAR group born, made up of High School and University students, and who are very active.
+At Bat Mitzvah age a first introduction about WIZO is given in their Bat Mitzvah ceremony program where the Executive President makes a speech and gives the B'not Mitzvah a pin with the WIZO insignia together with the name of their school.
+In the last three years of High School, WIZO works with the girls through activities and meetings.
+At the High School Graduation Ceremony in both Jewish schools, the Helen Borenstein Medal of Leadership is bestowed upon the graduate who showed outstanding work within WIZO objectives during her High School years.
+As a result of this training WIZO NOAR groups are born, made up of High School and University students, and who are very active.